How to Learn From Your Mistakes: 7 Steps to Growth

 - ALEXANDER POPE

-The answer isn't to be more perfect, it's to be more forgiving - first of yourself, then of others.
+The answer isn't to be more perfect.
+The answer is to be more forgiving - first of yourself, then of others.

 Almost without exception, people are doing their best.
 But if we don't tolerate weakness and fragility in ourselves, there's no way we can forgive it in others.